-- Maintain sites with existing public facilities and promote their reuse for new or expanded community services and recreational and educational facilities to meet changing community needs. - b.
-Ensure that recreation services and facilities are located conveniently within catchment areas of the users connected to the Primary Transit Network and are designed to the highest accessibility standards feasible. - c.
-Optimize the availability, accessibility and affordability of community facilities, including areas for public engagement, personal growth, health and learning. - d.
-Promote the optimum location of community services and facilities, including emergency services/protective services, recreational and educational facilities to meet community needs. - e.
-Locate community services and facilities in a manner that integrates with the open space system. - f.
+- i.
+Maintain sites with existing public facilities and promote their reuse for new or expanded community services and recreational and educational facilities to meet changing community needs. - j.
+Ensure that recreation services and facilities are located conveniently within catchment areas of the users connected to the primary transit network and are designed to the highest accessibility standards feasible. - Optimize the availability, accessibility and affordability of community facilities, including areas for public engagement, personal growth, health and learning. - Promote the optimum location of community services and facilities, including emergency services/protective services, recreational and educational facilities to meet community needs. - Locate community services and facilities in a manner that integrates with the open space system. - n.
 Locate local food production, processing, sales and programming on-site or within community facilities.